FHA vs. Conventional Loans: Pros, Cons and Requirements

 Conventional loans are mortgages that aren’t backed or insured by a government agency, such as the Department of Veterans Affairs (VA) or the Federal Housing Administration (FHA).
 By a wide margin, conventional loans are the most popular type of mortgage, according to the nonprofit Urban Institute.

-Typically, conventional loans cost less than FHA loans or other loans through government programs, but the requirements to qualify can be more onerous.
+Typically, conventional loans cost less than FHA loans or other government-backed loans, but qualifying requirements can be more onerous.
 They often require a good credit score and down payment, making them a solid option for those in good financial standing.

 Conventional mortgages come in two flavors: conforming and non-conforming loans.

-Conforming loans have loan limits and other rules that are set by the federal government and by the government-sponsored enterprises known as Fannie Mae and Freddie Mac.
-Conforming loan limits in most areas are between $806,500 and $1,209,750 for single-family homes, according to the Department of Housing and Urban Development (HUD).
+Conforming loans have loan limits and other rules set by the federal government and the government-sponsored enterprises Fannie Mae and Freddie Mac.
+Conforming loan limits in most areas are between $832,750 and $1,249,125 for single-family homes, according to the Department of Housing and Urban Development (HUD).

 By contrast, non-conforming loans are mortgages that don’t meet Fannie Mae and Freddie Mac’s guidelines.
 The features of these loans can vary from lender to lender.
-Non-conforming loans can include jumbo loans that are above the maximum amounts mentioned above and may also include loans geared toward borrowers with poor credit or inconsistent income.
+Non-conforming loans can include jumbo loans that exceed the maximum amounts mentioned above and may also include loans for borrowers with poor credit or inconsistent income.

-Government-backed loans, including FHA loans but also USDA and VA loans are considered non-conforming.
+Government-backed loans, including FHA, USDA, and VA loans, are considered non-conforming.

 In common parlance, when people are talking about conventional mortgages, they usually mean conventional, conforming loans.